PeterCalifano/pyTorchAutoForge/README.md

 Option B;
   1) Clone the repository
   2) Use the automatic installation script `conda_install.sh`.
 There are several options, use those you need.
-It will automatically create and environment named "autoforge".
+It will automatically create a new environment named **autoforge**.